Free-roaming horse management in North America: Management history

 Because free-roaming horse populations are not self-limiting, first non-government then government entities have taken on the task of managing their numbers.
 In 1930, there was an estimated population of between 50,000-150,000 feral horses in the western United States.
-They were almost completely confined to the remaining General Land Office (GLO) administered public lands and National Forest rangelands in the 11 contingent Western States.
+They were almost completely confined to the remaining United States General Land Office (GLO) administered public lands and National Forest rangelands in the 11 contingent Western States.
 Some horses in Nevada originated from escaped Comstock Lode miners, other horses across the west escaped from various settlers or ranch horses that had been turned out to forage when not in use.
 Some were bred up for use as cavalry horses.
 A few populations retained centuries-old Spanish horse genetics.
 Most were managed as "mavericks" or "unbranded stock" under estray laws of the various states, and efforts to control their population were left to "mustangers" and local ranchers.
 Population control was hampered due to the difficulty of discerning which horses were truly feral and which were owned by ranchers, and in the process, sometimes branded horses were shot.

 After decades of unregulated cattle, sheep and horse grazing, the range was overgrazed and deteriorating, which led to the passage of the 1934 Taylor Grazing Act.
 Its purpose was to "stop injury to the public lands by preventing over-grazing and soil deterioration; to provide for orderly use, improvement and development; to stabilize the livestock industry dependent upon the Public Range."
 The U.S. Grazing Service was established to administer the Act.
 The Grazing Service began establishing grazing fees and determined that the fee for grazing horses would be double that for cattle and sheep.
 As a result, ranchers, many of whom had gone broke during the Great Depression, frequently ignored the Act and simply released their unpermitted horses on the range.
 The Grazing Service and the US Forest Service began to pay contractors to assist in rounding up the free-roaming horses.
 Ranchers were given notice that a roundup would occur in a particular area and to remove their unpermitted horses.
 They would do so, but after the agencies had swept through and rounded up the horses still estray, the ranchers would return their horses to the range.
 As a result, most ranges were simply closed to horse grazing altogether.
 Any horses rounded up were either considered estrays or, if branded, in trespass.
 A rancher could reclaim his horses if he paid the back fees and fines, but in practice, many were relinquished.
 The contractors were allowed to take possession of the horses they captured, to dispose of as they saw fit.
 Tens of thousands of horses were removed from the range between 1934 and 1940.
 With the outbreak of World War II (WWII), the government efforts to remove the horses stopped.